M66B/FairEmail/docs/FAQ-da-rDK.md

 The error *...
 Couldn't connect to host ...* means that there was no response from the email server within a reasonable time (20 seconds by default).
 Mostly this indicates internet connectivity issues, possibly caused by a VPN or by a firewall app.
 You can try to increase the connection timeout in the connection settings of FairEmail, for when the email server is really slow.

-The error *...
+Fejlen *...
 Connection refused ...* means that the email server or something between the email server and the app, like a firewall, actively refused the connection.

 Fejlen *...
 Network unreachable ...* means that the email server was not reachable via the current internet connection, for example because internet traffic is restricted to local traffic only.

 Fejlen *...
 Host is unresolved ...*, *...
 Unable to resolve host ...* or *...
 No address associated with hostname ...* means that the address of the email server could not be resolved into an IP address.
 This might be caused by a VPN, ad blocking or an unreachable or not properly working (local) [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) server.

-Fejlen *...
+The error *...
 Software caused connection abort ...* means that the email server or something between FairEmail and the email server actively terminated an existing connection.
 This can for example happen when connectivity was abruptly lost.
 A typical example is turning on flight mode.

 The errors *...
 BYE Logging out ...*, *...
 Connection reset by peer ...* mean that the email server actively terminated an existing connection.

-Fejlen *...
+The error *...
 Connection closed by peer ...* might be caused by a not updated Exchange server, see [here](https://blogs.technet.microsoft.com/pki/2010/09/30/sha2-and-windows/) for more information.

-Fejlene *...
+The errors *...
 Read error ...*, *...
 Write error ...*, *...
 Read timed out ...*, *...
 Broken pipe ...* mean that the email server is not responding anymore or that the internet connection is bad.

-Fejlen *...
+The error *...
 Unexpected end of zlib input stream ...* means that not all data was received, possibly due to a bad or interrupted connection.

 The error *... connection failure ...* could indicate [Too many simultaneous connections](#user-content-faq23).